Baby Sister Bedtime Stories

 Mother had been right.

-The tiny sister who once only slept had become the best friend he could not imagine living without.
+The tiny sister who once only slept had become the friend he could not imagine a day without.

-As fireworks bloomed overhead, Milo whispered, “I love you, Lila,” and she babbled back a sound that sounded suspiciously like love too.
+Fireworks bloomed overhead, big slow ones that crackled and faded into pink smoke.
+Milo leaned down.
+"I love you, Lila," he whispered, and she babbled back a sound that came suspiciously close.

-He knew they would share many more adventures, climbing trees, chasing kites, and reading under blanket forts.
+He knew there would be more, climbing trees, chasing kites, reading by flashlight under blanket forts on rainy Saturdays.

-But tonight, under a sky stitched with light, Milo understood that love had turned two separate hearts into a team that would face every season together.
+But tonight, under a sky stitched with light, two separate hearts felt like one team.
+And that was enough to carry them through every season still to come.

 Sibling Bedtime Stories